GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/01.501-510/01.Like-a-Little-Candle/docs.md

 ---
+title: |
-title: 501.
-Like a Little Candle
+    501. Like a Little Candle - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 501.
+Like a Little Candle.
+Jesus bids us shine with a pure, clear light, Like a little candle burning in the night; In this world of darkness we must shine, You in your corner, I in mine.
+    keywords:  |
-    keywords: Christ in Song, Like a Little Candle, Jesus bids us shine with a pure, clear light,
+        Christ in Song, adventhymnals, advent hymnals, Like a Little Candle, Jesus bids us shine with a pure, clear light.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 501. LIKE A LITTLE CANDLE
+####  Christ in Song,

 ```txt
 1.